Cutwell/python-auto-gui/README.md

 # Python-Pyre
 ---
-_Instantly generate GUI functionality for any Python program using Python-Pyre._
+_Generate a TkInter GUI from any Python program using Pyre_

  - Creates a TkInter GUI to replace any command line interface
  - Interprets your existing code, removing the need for programming a GUI by hand.